walshbr/introduction-to-text-analysis/text-analysis/distant-reading.md

 > There is a finite amount of time in which you can read.

 His lesson was that there are limits to the amount of material that even the most voracious reader can take in.
 One's eyes can only move so quickly, one's mind only process so much.
 This might sound depressing, but it can also be freeing: if you cannot read everything, why feel the need to do so?
-Instead, focus on what you ca
+Instead, what you can with care.

-Computers have limitations of their own, but scale is not one of them.

-We opened the book by talking about close reading, and some critics refer to this kind of analysis as **distant reading**.
+Computers flip the problem: the problem is not so much quantity of reading as quality.
+Computers cannot read with any particular nuance or understanding of what they are ingesting.
+Instead, technology might be best suited for helping us read at scale.
+We opened the book by talking about close reading, and some critics refer to this kind of analysis, when we use technology to get a bird's eye view of a corpus, as **distant reading**.
 If close reading gives careful attention to every word in a text, distant reading assumes that we can get new insight from thinking more broadly, by using computers to take in more texts than would otherwise be possible.
+Rather than carefully considering every element of passages in a few texts, we might have a computer give us schematic representations of thousands or hundreds of thousands of texts.

 It might appear as though distant reading is less critical: after all, you could theoretically construct a beautiful program to analyze thousands of books for you without you having to ever crack open a single one of them.
 And some people do.
 As Matt Jockers, Ryan Cordell, and others have argued, however, even reading at this macro level requires attention to micro detail.
 The work only begins once you have some results and a graph.
 We have to figure out what parts are meaningful and what they might indicate.